 Following these steps will mean you have a much clearer idea of what you need to do and what you want from your web designer.

-What to Prepare Before Making a Website
+What to Do Before Making A Business Website

-1. Your Website Goals
+1. Align Your Website With Your Business Goals

 What do you want visitors to do when they come to your website?